-For a phone interview I had that was a final interview as it was out of state, I sent a picture through their online application system as an attachment.
-I like to visualize who I'm talking to and figured they would as well.
+For a final phone interview for an out of state position, I reluctantly decided to upload a picture through their online application system as an attachment.
+I like to visualize who I’m talking to and figured they would as well.
 I learned after I got the job that they had my picture up as I interviewed, so this worked for me.
-I've heard arguments against this as well, but I wasn't attempting to send a Glamour Shot.
+I’ve heard arguments against this as well, but I wasn’t attempting to send a Glamour Shot.
 I just wanted them to have some idea who they were talking to.
-For the record, I would NOT send a Glamour Shot. :)
+For the record, I would NOT send a Glamour Shot. 🙂

 For every question that deals with the classroom, think of a student you have had in the past that demonstrates that particular part of teaching.
 For example, instead of simply talking about working with struggling readers generally, say something about your classroom practices and then add the student example like: “One example from my own classroom was when I helped Terra who was unable to find motivating just right books by doing some emergent publishing.
 We spent 15 minutes a day during the literacy block typing up her own stories as she told them to me aloud.
 She loved her personalized stories and used these as a supplement to her just right texts.
 She also used them during our writer’s workshop block.
 This was one way I’ve tried to individualize instruction for one of my struggling readers.”

 Try to frame your answers using the question at the beginning and end of your response.
-I have a super hard time doing this, but I know from friends who have been on a crazy amount of interview committees that this is one thing that sets candidates apart when they have a number of qualified applicants.
+I know from friends who have been on a crazy amount of interview committees that this is one thing that sets candidates apart when they have a number of qualified applicants.
 An articulate speaker is someone you hire!
 I always try to use the question or part of it as I begin and finish the answer to every interview question.
-Using something like "In short, those are a few examples of how I organize the math block in my classroom." as the end to a response helps your interviewers to know you're done rather than waiting for you to trail off and then look at them awkwardly as a signal you're finished rambling.
+Using something like “In short, those are a few examples of how I organize the math block in my classroom.” as the end to a response helps your interviewers to know you’re done rather than waiting for you to trail off and then look at them awkwardly as a signal you’re finished rambling.

 *Tell us a little about yourself (this is not a question, but you don’t need to point it out) 🙂

 *What could you bring to the position?
 What sets you apart from other candidates?